-A new working paper from the National Bureau of Economic Research reveals that it might be best to apply for a mortgage when no one else is.
+A working paper from the National Bureau of Economic Research revealed that it might be best to apply for a mortgage when no one else is.

 The analysis, “The Time-Varying Price of Financial Intermediation in the Mortgage Market” (if you like light reading you should check it out), found that price changes on the secondary mortgage market aren’t fully passed on to consumers if volume is high.

 Savings Aren’t Passed Along When Demand Is Strong

 - When demand for a certain product, such as a home loan, is particularly strong

-- There is less to no incentive for lenders to pass along associated savings
+- There is less (or no) incentive for lenders to pass along even more savings

-- Similar to how retailers won’t lower prices if they’ve got plenty of buyers
+- This is similar to how retailers won’t lower prices if they’ve got plenty of buyers

 The researchers refer to this cost as “intermediation,” which they define as the middleman between the borrower and the purchaser of the loan (the investor), essentially the lender.